r3glisss/SecPump/README.md

 - The Docs folder contains all the specifications of the demonstrator.
 You may also find a complete security analysis of the demonstrator using the eBIOS method.
 (ANSII)
 - The Model folder contains the implementation of the embedded application for both RISCV and ARM architecture.
 You may also find a way to launch the VPSM interface on your host computer.
 Obviously, the subfolders provide some README to guide in the installation of the demonstrator.

+## Acknoledgements

+This work is carried out under the SERENE-IoT project, a project labelled within the framework of PENTA, the EUREKA cluster for Application and Technology Research in Europe on NanoElectronics.

+This research was partially supported by the National Science Foundation under Grant CNS-1615890.